Amy Balliett: Personal life

 Balliett has an older brother and sister.
 Their mom owned a fabric store and their dad sold hydraulics for a major firm in Ohio; they are both entrepreneurs.
 Balliett met her wife Jessica Trejo in 2006 at a coffee shop concert in Seattle's Capitol Hill; the couple married in California in 2008 a month before the state stopped granting marriage licenses to same-sex couples.
+She lives in Seattle, Washington.